chaosparrot/talon_hud/README20.md

 ### Language tracking

-For the multi-lingual folks out there, switching between different languages for dictation is a necessity to keep your workflow working with voice.
+For the multilingual folks out there, switching between different languages for dictation is a necessity to keep your workflow working with voice.
 For that purpose, you can add a language icon indicating your language on the status bar by saying `status bar add language` or right clicking the status bar to the option Add language.

-(TODO!)[Customizing languages]
+(Customizing languages)[CUSTOMIZATION.md#customizing-language-tracking]

 ### Programming language tracking